Sovereign Gold Bond (SGB) Scheme 2021-2022

 The Bonds bear interest at the rate of 2.50 percent per annum on the amount of initial investment.

-At what price is the SGBs sold?
+At what price are the SGBs sold?

 The nominal value of SGB will be fixed based on a simple average of the closing price of gold of 999 purity, published by the India Bullion and Jewelers Association Ltd, for the last 3 business days of the week preceding the subscription period.